General Education Requirements: Cal-GETC

 CSU American Institutions

-The CSU U.S. History, Constitution, and American Ideals (AI) graduation requirement is not part of Cal-GETC.
-Courses used to satisfy this requirement may also be listed and applied to Cal-GETC Subject Areas (Area 4).
-CCCs can certify completion of this requirement.
+The CSU U.S. History, Constitution, and American Ideals (AI) graduation requirement is not part of Cal-GETC; however, CCCs can certify completion of this requirement with a grade of D or better.
+Courses used to satisfy this requirement may also be applied to Cal-GETC Area 4 if completed with a grade of C or better

 UC Languages Other Than English (LOTE)